huesogu/demo-frontend/README.md

 See: https://nodejs.org/en/

-Retrieve the project on Github https://github.com/huesogu/demo-frontend-v2
+Retrieve the project on Github https://github.com/huesogu/demo-frontend and switch to branch demo-frontend-v3

 Install dependencies with the command `npm install`